Isabella Fernández

-Isabella Fernández de Cueto (born 2003), known as Isabella Fernández, is an American-born Dominican footballer who plays as a midfielder for high school team American Heritage Patriots, the Sunrise Prime FC under–18 team and the Dominican Republic women's national team.
+Isabella Fernández de Cueto (born 2003), known as Isabella Fernández, is an American-born Dominican footballer who plays as a midfielder for Saint Peter's Peacocks and the Dominican Republic women's national team.

 High school career

 Fernández has attended the American Heritage School in Plantation, Florida.

 International career

 Fernández made her senior debut for the Dominican Republic on 21 February 2021 as an 87th-minute substitution during a 0–2 friendly home loss to Puerto Rico.